Siege of Galle (1640): Impact of the battle

-Seventy Portuguese soldiers were killed in the battle ("about sixty", according to the Dutch sources).
-Another seventy were injured but managed to retreat back to the fort.
+Seventy Portuguese soldiers were killed in the battle.
+(Note: "about sixty", according to the Dutch sources) Another seventy were injured but managed to retreat back to the fort.
 A few wounded were taken as prisoners.
 Casualties suffered by Lascarins, Canarese musketmen, and Kaffir archers are not known.

 Although the Dutch casualty figures are in dispute, both Portuguese and Dutch sources agree that they suffered heavy casualties.
-Dutch writer Phillipus Baldaeus stated that the fighting “caused us no small loss in killed and wounded” and Portuguese writer Fernão de Queiroz gives a figure of 900 killed and a proportionate number of wounded.
-Captain Ribeiro, who served in Sri Lanka from 1640 to 1658 and personally met the battle participants, stated that Dutch lost “more than four hundred men”.
-Official Dutch records give an indirect figure; “the arrival of 350 men two days later was regarded as a welcome reinforcement to bring the army up to its original strength”.
+Dutch writer Phillipus Baldaeus stated that the fighting "caused us no small loss in killed and wounded" and Portuguese writer Fernão de Queiroz gives a figure of 900 killed and a proportionate number of wounded.
+Captain Ribeiro, who served in Sri Lanka from 1640 to 1658 and personally met the battle participants, stated that Dutch lost "more than four hundred men".
+Official Dutch records give an indirect figure; "the arrival of 350 men two days later was regarded as a welcome reinforcement to bring the army up to its original strength".

 Although less in number, Portuguese losses had a greater impact as they lost many officers and veterans.
+(Note: Captain Major Francisco de Mendonça Manuel, Captain André Monteiro (commander of the advanced guard), Francisco de Faria (Dissawe of Sabaragamuwa), and Captains Francisco da Silva and Francisco Valadas, and many ensigns and sergeants were among the dead.
+Captain Sebastião d'Orta, commander of Kalutara Fort, and Captains Francisco de Menezes and Manuel Fernandes Madeira were also wounded and out of action.
+Captain Jorge Fernandes, the commander of the center, and Captain João de Sequeira were taken as prisoners by the Dutch.)
 Portuguese writer Queiroz criticizes their commander's decision to attack a well entrenched enemy position.
 He suggests that if they had retired to the fort to reinforce the garrison without engaging the Dutch, "It would have been impossible for the Hollander to take that Praça".

 On the other hand, the Dutch rapidly regained their positions.
 They mounted six large caliber guns on the high ground and many lesser caliber cannons for their defense.
 Soon they recommenced the bombardment now targeting bastions of Santiago and Conception.
 However, due to the large number of wounded they suffered from a shortage of men until the arrival of reinforcements on the 11th.